Tuition and Fees

 The cost of living in Denton and the greater Dallas-Fort Worth Metroplex is very favorable compared to other US metropolitan areas.

 Teaching Fellowships require that graduate students either teach two courses independently each semester or teach one course as an instructor and serve as a teaching assistant in another course.
 The Graduate Director and/or Department Chair works with students on their specific work assignments based on students' research and teaching interests and the department's teaching needs.
-Last year, the 9-month stipend for this position was $14, 860.
 There is an increase in the stipend for ABD students.
 TF positions come with up to 6 hours paid tuition in both the fall and spring semesters.
 In order to qualify for this tuition benefit a student must be in good academic standing and be a full-time graduate student (9 credit hours), unless they are ABD (All-But-Dissertation) status or have a Course Load Exemption (CLE).
 Students are considered for a renewal of this position if they are enrolled in the MA-PhD pass-through program based on funding availability, teaching assistant performance, and satisfactory progress in the program.

 Summer funding for graduate students is limited.
 There are some Teaching Assistant (TA) positions available in the five-week summer sessions and a few Teaching Fellow (TF) positions for doctoral students.
 These positions pay between $2500 - $2800 for one summer term.
 International students with F-1 student visas are generally not permitted to work off campus in the summer.
 International applicants with questions about work and funding should visit international.unt.edu.
 The department offers funding for summer work as a graduate Teaching Assistant (TA).
-In summer 2018 this position paid approximately $2,500 for one summer term.

 Thesis and Dissertation Small Research Grants